awsdocs/amazon-connect-admin-guide/doc_source/audio-device-settings.md

 # Change your audio device settings<a name="audio-device-settings"></a>

-If your organization is using a customized version of the Contract Control Panel \(CCP\), you can use it to change your audio device settings\.
+If your organization is using a customized version of the Contact Control Panel \(CCP\), you can use it to change your audio device settings\.

 **Tip**
 **Developers**: for more information about enabling this feature, see the [Amazon Connect Streams](https://github.com/amazon-connect/amazon-connect-streams/blob/master/Documentation.md#connectcoreinitccp) documentation on GitHub\.